 Click here to read my full disclosure policy

 To get the process started, take everything out.
 Empty your countertop and kitchen table and lay all the contents of your pantry out in the open.
 You need to be able to see what you have.
 Chances are, you have empty boxes in there that create clutter or worse.
 This brings us to our next step.

 We’ve all been there.
 We forget about that can of tuna way in the back of the pantry closet.
 To start fresh and make sure it doesn’t happen again, you have to suck it up and throw out your expired goods.
 The good thing is, once you’ve got your pantry organized, you’ll be able to avoid food waste.

 Clean Shelves and Drawers

-Take a damp cloth or your favorite eco-friendly cleaning products (read more about mine and why I made the switch!) and get to work.
+Take a damp cloth or your favorite eco-friendly cleaning products and get to work.
 Make sure your shelves and drawers are free from crumbs and clean from any spillage and sticky situation.

 Make a List of Your Goods and Sort Them

 Here comes the fun part.
 Write down every item you have.
 Break it down into categories to help if you feel overwhelmed.
 Think canned items, grains, pasta, baking items, and snacks to start with.
 List your goods under each category.
 This will help you envision how you want to divide and organize your pantry from now on.